josefadamcik/josefadamcik.cz/_posts/2019-11-02-esp8266-based-room-conditions-monitor-part-1.md

 This requires to use external FTDI board for programming and communication through serial (for example reading of messages used for debugging).
 ESP8226 has support for Over-The-Air updates so normally you would need to use FTDI only for the first flash and all the next ones can be done through OTA.
 You can see a PIN header with labels for FTDI on the image above.

-## Powering properly
+## Powering properly - picking a voltage regulator

-Another change for this prototype was an introduction of LDE to convert voltage from a battery to a stable voltage for ESP8226 and other components.
+Another change for this prototype was an introduction of a voltage regulator to convert variable voltage from a Li-On cell to a stable voltage for ESP8226 and other components.

-TODO:

-- voltage drop on a regulator and what does it mean.
+There are several criteria we need to pay attention to when picking the regulator:

+### Power drain

+They also consume power and they will drain some power even when the ESP8226 sleeps.
+This is called "Quiescent Current" in a datasheet.

+### Output current

+How big output current the regulator can provide.
+ESP8226 can take around 140 mA on average when working, but it is able to drain up to 350 mA when communicating[^4].

+### Dropout voltage

+Dropout voltage is the minimal difference between output voltage and input voltage.
+For example, if I want output voltage 3.3V and the regulator has a dropout voltage 1V I would have to supply least 4.3V otherwise the regulator will fail to provide the voltage I would like.
+This is very important when we run on battery which has voltage range from 4.2 to, let's say, ~3.0V [^5].
+If we had a regulator with a dropout voltage like the 1V from example above, it is not going to be able to supply 3.3V at all with one cell.
+We would have to use at least 2 cells in series.

+So an LDO (Low-Dropout) regulator with as small voltage drop as possible.
+Keep in mind this also changes with the current we drain and the dropout tends to be bigger with bigger current.
+The smaller dropout we have, the more power we would be able to squeeze from the cell.

+### Output voltage

+Every LDO has either fixed or variable output voltage.
+The straightforward pick would be 3.3V for ESP8226.
+But it is rated to work in a range from 3V to 3.6V.
+So we could also use 3V and have more room for the dropout voltage of our regulator.

+### Choosing the voltage regulator

+In the end I picked [LT1763 from Linear Technology (datasheet)][lt1763datasheet] in the variable output voltage variant.

-- picking the regulator
+- I can use it as 3V regulator
-- going for 3V insetead of 3.3V
+- I has 0.3V dropout voltage[^6], so the device can work until the cell discharges to 3.3V.
+That's great, because it doesn't really make sense to go lower.
+- It can supply up to 500mA
+- It has low Quiescent Current - 30μA

+### But, is it really better?

-The final battery life jumped to **57 days** - 20 days (54%) more than the previous prototype.
-That is significant improvement.
+The final battery life jumped to **57 days**.
+That is 20 days (54%) more than the previous prototype.
+That is a significant improvement.

 ## Next time

-The next part will cover the current version which is a custom PCB build.
+The third prototype was very successful and I decided to give it some nicer form.
+The next article will cover design a build of custom PCB with some unusual shape.

 ----
 ## Footnotes